RasPiAI/RasPiAI/README.md

 ## Starting your LLMs 🍾:

 - In a browser of your choice, enter the IP address **http://192.168.4.1:3000/**.
-- Log in with any user name and email address.
+- Sign up with any user name and email address.
 The first person to log in after start-up is automatically given administrator rights.
 This person can now authorise other users.

 ## Resources at your fingertips: ⌨️